-The reason meditation “works” isn’t a mystery; it is a result of Neuroplasticity.
+The reason meditation works isn’t a mystery; it is a result of neuroplasticity.
 The brain is a dynamic organ that reshapes itself based on repeated behavior.
-If you spend 10 hours a day worrying, you become “expert” at anxiety.
-If you spend 10 minutes a day in stillness, you begin to hardwire the “Calm Reset.”
+If you spend 10 hours a day worrying, you become expert at anxiety.
+But 10 minutes of daily stillness essentially rewires your brain to handle stress better.

 A landmark study by Hölzel et al. (2011) remains the gold standard in this field.
 By taking MRI scans of participants before and after an 8-week mindfulness course, researchers found a physical decrease in grey-matter density in the right amygdala.
-This proves that meditation doesn’t just “relax” you; it physically “shrinks” the part of your brain that panics.
+This proves that meditation doesn’t just relax you; it physically shrinks the part of your brain that panics.
+To track how your own brain is responding to these structural changes, our 2026 Meditation Buyer’s Guide compares the latest neuro-imaging wearables that monitor amygdala activity in real-time.

 Anxiety is a physical state of the Autonomic Nervous System.
 To solve a physical problem, you need a physical tool.

-As explored in The Polyvagal Theory (Porges, 2011), the Vagus Nerve is the longest nerve in the body, connecting the brainstem to the heart, lungs, and gut.
-It is the primary driver of the Parasympathetic Nervous System(the “Brake”).
+As explored in The Polyvagal Theory (Porges, 2011), the vagus nerve is the longest nerve in the body, connecting the brainstem to the heart, lungs, and gut.
+It plays a key role in activating the parasympathetic nervous system, often described as the body’s rest and digest mode.

 Chronic stress keeps the body in a state of high cortisol.
 High cortisol leads to systemic inflammation, which is now linked to almost every major modern disease.